cartridge-gg/controller-cairo/docs/controller_account.md

-# Argent Account
+# Controller Account

 ## High-Level Specification

-The Argent account is a custom multisig (1-of-1, 2-of-2 or 2-of-3) tailored for individuals.
+The Controller account is a custom multisig (1-of-1, 2-of-2 or 2-of-3) tailored for individuals.

 The primary key called the `owner` is typically stored on the user's device.
 A second key called the `guardian` acts both as a co-validator for typical operations of the wallet, and as the trusted actor that can recover the wallet in case the `owner` key is lost or compromised.
 In a typical setting the `guardian` key is managed by an off-chain service to enable fraud monitoring (e.g. trusted contacts, daily limits, etc) and recovery.